Mountain House Walking Stick

 Nast's two page spread of twenty-eight illustrations appeared in Harper's July 21, 1866 issue but was conceived in the previous September during his two-week stay at the Catskill Mountain House.
 Five months before his stay, our country went through one of the most significant months in our history.
 In April 1865, the Civil War ended with Lee's surrender at Appomattox and President Lincoln was assassinated.
 The mix of grief, melancholy, and relief that Nast, his family, their servant, and other late summer guests at the Mountain House felt must have pervaded the mood at the Mountain House that September.
+[A desk register in the collection of the Vedder Library at the Greene County Historical Society shows the dates of his stay.]
 During the war, a large portion of the pages of Harper's Weekly covered its events.
 In these illustrations Nast captured scenes of a recovering America, at least scenes of a recovering upper-class America relaxing and playing in the idyllic Catskill Mountains.

 The Mountain House itself occupies the center of the print and is immediately surrounded by serious views of the mountains and waterfalls.
 A sketch of guests looking out from the Piazza at the expansive view of the Hudson Valley seems to me to have a pensive mood, reflecting the post war feelings of the guests.
 The other illustrations at the center of the piece accurately capture the mountain scenery.